There's never been a better time

 What is a walking challenge?

 A walking challenge is a collaborative walking goal or friendly competition that involves keeping track of steps taken per week to meet a specific challenge goal.
 This toolkit has resources centered on two different types of walking challenge:

 - Virtual challenge – These types of walking challenges are creative; they try to meet goals such as “Walking to Disney World,” where combined steps would travel the distance from Missouri to Florida.
 See the “Creating a Virtual Journey” tipsheet below for ideas to implement this type of challenge.

 - Step competition – These are the more standard form of challenge, with a specific goal like “10K a day.”
 See the “Workplace Step Competition” tipsheet in the resources section below for more information on this type of challenge.

 Whether you choose a challenge goal like one of those above or another type of challenge goal, the most important goals are trying to walk more and getting the recommended amount of physical activity in a day.
 Customize your challenge to fit your office and engage your co-workers!

 Any employee at the university can start a walking challenge!
 It is important to receive approval from the manager of your department before setting up and advertising a walking challenge.
 You may also check with your supervisor to see if your department is able to support incentives for people that reach their goals or win the challenge.

-Healthy for Life has created this toolkit with materials that you might find useful to start a walking challenge in your workplace.
+This toolkit, offered by the wellness program, includes materials that you might find useful to start a walking challenge in your workplace.
 This includes sign-up and tracking sheets, sample advertisements, and suggestions for helping participants meet their goals.